-Hi.
+Welcome to my blog!
 My name is Rockie Zeigler III.
 Yes, the 3rd.
 No, Rockie isn’t my real name, it’s Roscoe.
-(Everyone asks me that the first time we meet) I’m a CERTIFIED FINANCIAL PLANNER™ in Peoria Illinois and this is my blog.
-I also own and operate RP Zeigler Investment Services, Inc. when I’m not home with 4 kids (two of which are twins) all 5-years old and younger.
-I started this blog in 2017.
-Here is the story behind it:
+(Everyone asks me that the first time we meet) I’m a CERTIFIED FINANCIAL PLANNER™ in Peoria Illinois and father of 4 (ages 6, 4, 3, 3).
+I also own and operate RP Zeigler Investment Services, Inc. when I’m not home with said 4 kids.
+Here’s the story of how this blog got started:

-There was a time, years ago, when anxiety about the economy, the financial markets, worldwide geopolitics, and general uncertainty consumed me.
+I was a new broker at Edward Jones back in 2007, when anxiety about the economy, the financial markets, worldwide geopolitics, and general uncertainty consumed me.
 (Hence, the name of this website).
 It would keep me up at night.
-I know it’s cheesy and cliche, but it’s true.
-I was constantly worried for and about my clients, my family, my friends and myself.
-Worried that global stock markets and economies were going to collapse.
-Possibly even cease to exist as we knew them.
-Pretty grim, huh?
+I know it’s cheesy and cliche, but it’s the truth.
+I was constantly worried for and about my clients, my family, and my friends.
+Even myself.
+I was worried that global stock markets and economies were going to collapse.
 I spent more time than I care to remember gripped with despair.
 However, all that angst led me on a journey of discovery and triumph.
 After completing hundreds of hours study, studying dozens of books, and reading countless finance articles, I have a much better grasp on the global financial markets.
 Its given me a perspective on investing I would not have otherwise had.
 I wouldn’t trade that time of worry for anything because its made me a stronger person and a more highly educated Financial Planner.
-And guess what?
-You can benefit from all that!
-Because of all that anxiety years ago, and subsequent research and study I completed, if you decide to hire me, you get a much more well-rounded, educated, and professional Financial Planner.
-You can have confidence and trust in my abilities to improve, not only your financial situation, but your life as well.
 Alright, here’s some other tidbits about me:

 - I’m a CERTIFIED FINANCIAL PLANNER™.
 As of 2014, only about 20% of Financial Advisors can claim this designation.
 In order to achieve the CFP® marks, one must complete 5 brutally in-depth courses and then pass a comprehensive 6-hour exam.